 These Dried Cherry Scones are amazing.
 They’re buttery and crumbly and the dried cherries add the perfect amount of tart.
 My kids are obsessed and ever since we started making this homemade version, they’ve been a Valentine’s Day breakfast staple in our house.

-Nestled deep in our local park -- which is more like a local forest -- is a charming little food shack which sells some of the most enticing baked goods you've ever tried.
-It's usually packed with an assortment of families, hikers and locals looking to relax and enjoy a light bite before hitting the trails or the playground.
-We've been going to this place since Kenya was a baby and he and his sister light up anytime they know we're headed there.
+This scone recipe was inspired by the delicious pastries at a local shop in our neighborhood.
+Nestled deep in our local park — which is more like a local forest — is a charming little food shack which sells some of the most enticing baked goods you’ve ever tried.
+It’s usually packed with an assortment of families, hikers and locals looking to relax and enjoy a light bite before hitting the trails or the playground.
+We’ve been going to this place since Kenya was a baby and he and his sisters light up anytime they know we’re headed there.

 The word “shack” may conjure up the wrong image of this place, but I can’t think of a better name for it.
 Regardless, it’s totally charming and with pretty much anything I eat there I wonder, “what do they put in this to make it taste so good?”
 My kids particularly love their scones.
 Whenever they see these fresh, gorgeous, crumbly pastries stacked up neatly in the window, they get so excited that words seem to fail them.

-While Kenya and Chloe still love going for scones at our special shack in the woods, they majorly approved of our homemade version.
+While the kids still love going for scones at our special shack in the woods, they majorly approved of our homemade version.
 I guarantee there will be a lot of love in the air at your house too when these come out of the oven!